The Festival of Lights in Lyon. Photo @Chawki via Twenty20

 Flip

-The Festival of Lights in Lyon (“Fête des Lumières” in French) is the most awaited public event in the Rhône-Alpes region and draws several million people onto the illuminated streets of the city.
-For locals and tourists alike, this celebration of light unveils the architectural treasures of the city in an unexpected way, through the illuminating of monuments, streets, hills and river banks.
+The Festival of Lights in Lyon (“Fête des Lumières” in French) is the most awaited public event in the Auvergne-Rhône-Alpes region and draws several million people onto the illuminated streets of the city.

 What is the Festival of Lights in Lyon?

-This event is entirely unique in France because of the sheer size of such a task involving the projection of colourful images and videos in various locations all across the city.
+This event is unique in France because of the sheer size of such a task involving the projection of colourful images and videos in various locations all across the city.

 Because of the proximity of the date to 25 December and the presence of lights, it is often believed (by non-Lyon natives!) that the Festival of Lights is linked to Christmas.